Concepsheon/passport-userauth/README.md

 ```
 node index
 ```
-Runs a simple API that allows a user to sign in with their Github account
+Runs simple authentication that allows a user to sign in with their Github account